mdditt2000/openshift-4-7/QuickStartGuide.md

 ```
 virtual-server.f5.com/waf: /Common/WAF_Policy
 ```
-Note: Currently path / doesnt work.
+Note: Currently path / doesn't work.
 Please add a path such as /foo.
 Issue will be fixed in CIS 1.11.1

 * Alternative backend, blue/green support using weight Look for the example f5-demo-app-route-ab